xmtp/xmtp-dot-org/docs/tutorials/broadcast.md

 ## Best practices for broadcast messages

+- **Depending on where you’re based**, you could be subject to data privacy laws, including but not limited to GDPR and CCPA.

 - **If your app sends broadcast messages to your users**, be sure to get user consent before sending them broadcast messages.
 For example, you can request this consent during onboarding.
 Here's some example text you can build upon:

   > (&nbsp;&nbsp;) **Yes**, I want to receive broadcast messages from &lt;app name&gt;.